Biddle solicits a judicial appointment from Knox

 This transcription was generated by machine using Anthropic's Claude Code (a mix of sonnet and opus models).
 It may contain errors or inaccuracies.
 Please verify against the document image.
 Learn more about our generative AI methodology.

-I have Seen the Bill for establishing a Judiciary for the United States, in 8th as past a Provision reading in the [undecipherable] and find that it is thereby proposed to establish a Court for each District and a Marshal to the Court for each District who as the bill now Stands is to be nominated by the President —
+I have Seen the Bill for establishing a Judiciary for the United States, as ithas passed a Second Reading in the Senate and find that it is merely proposed to establish a Court for each District and a Marshal to the Court of each District who as the title now Stands is to be nominated by the President — I have filled the Office of Marshal of the Admiralty for this State Since my retiring from the Army but this Office ceases by the Establishment of the Federal Courts —

-On a Division of the Office of this State about Eighteen Months ago, the Executive Council were pleased to approve my Conduct by a Reappointment I have Since appointed me one of the Justices of the Court of Common pleas for the County
+On a Review of the Affairs of this State about Eighteen Months ago, the Executive Council were pleased to approve my Conduct by a Reappointment have Since appointed me one of the Justices of the Court of Common pleas for the County of Philadelphia and I flatter myself that my Conduct as an Officer has been acceptable to all persons Concerned —

 Type